Sheetz v. County of El Dorado: Holding

 The case was argued before the Supreme Court on January 9, 2024, and the Court ruled in favor of Sheetz on April 12, 2024.
 Justice Amy Coney Barrett delivered the opinion for a unanimous court, holding that permit exactions generally authorized by legislation were not exempt from the higher standards of scrutiny applicable to ad hoc exactions set by administrators.
 Justice Barrett wrote that "there is no basis for affording property rights less protection in the hands of legislators than administrators.
 The Takings Clause applies equally to both".
 The case was remanded back to state courts for consideration.
 The court did not address whether the fee itself was a taking.

 In a concurring opinion, Justice Sonia Sotomayor emphasized that the court did not address whether the fee imposed by El Dorado County was indeed a taking if imposed "outside the permitting process", and thus necessarily subject to scrutiny under Nollan/Dolan.

 In a concurring opinion, Justice Neil Gorsuch argued that application of the Takings Clause and Nollan/Dolan should not vary depending on the "class of property" impacted by a relevant regulation.

 In a concurring opinion, Justice Brett Kavanaugh emphasized that the majority opinion did not rule on the question presented by Gorsuch in his concurrence.

 Impact

 Permit exactions have often been used by municipalities to offset costs related to new developments.
 For developers and homeowners, the reduction in impact fees will lead to a decrease in the overall cost of housing.
 In California in particular, municipalities have often relied on them because it was easier than raising property taxes.
-Across California in 2015, they averaged almost three times the nationwide average, and are sometimes used to prevent housing development, with rates which vary widely between cities, from $20,000 to $160,000 for a single-family home, accounting for 6 - 18% of the home's price.
+Across California in 2015, they averaged almost three times the nationwide average, and are sometimes used to prevent housing development, with rates which vary widely among cities, from $20,000 to $160,000 for a single-family home, accounting for 6 – 18% of the home's price.
 The National League of Cities advised municipalities that imposition of such fees would now require demonstrating the relationship and relative impact of affected property developments on the community.